strimzi/strimzi.github.io/_posts/2020-07-21-tips-and-tricks-for-running-strimzi-with-kubectl.md

 When running Apache Kafka on Kubernetes with Strimzi, one of the tools you might use very often is `kubectl`.
 You can use it for controlling your Kubernetes cluster and its resources.
-And because Strimzi is using Custom Resources to extend the Kubernetes APIs, it can use it also with Strimzi.
+Because Strimzi is using custom resources to extend the Kubernetes APIs, you can also use `kubectl` with Strimzi.
-In this blog post, we will have a look at some tips and tricks how to make it easier.
+In this blog post, we will have a look at some tips and tricks on how to make using `kubectl` with Strimzi easier.

 <!--more-->

 ## Working with Kubernetes resources

-`kubectl` can be used for all the basic tasks with the Strimzi custom resources.
+`kubectl` can be used for all basic tasks with the Strimzi custom resources.
 You can use all `kubectl` commands such as `get`, `describe`, `edit`, or `delete` coupled with the resource type.
 So for example `kubectl get kafkatopics` will get you a list of all Kafka topics or `kubectl get kafkas` to get all Kafka clusters.

-Most people know that for all of the resource types, you can use both singular and plural.
+When referencing a resource types, you can use both singular and plural.
 So `kubectl get kafkas` gets you the same results as `kubectl get kafka`.
-But not everyone knows that the custom resources have also _short name_.
+But a lesser known feature is that you can reference custom resources with their _short name_.
-So you can for example also do `kubectl get k`.
+The _short name _for `Kafka` is `k`, so you can for example also run `kubectl get k` to list all your deployed `Kafka`s.

 ```
 $ kubectl get k